On the relationship between orbital moment anisotropy, magnetocrystalline anisotropy, and Dzyaloshinskii-Moriya interaction in W/Co/Pt trilayers: Results and Discussion

 The DMI, on the other hand, approaches near zero as $t_\mathrm{eff}$ is reduced below $\sim$1 nm.
-Interfacial DMI is due to the strong spin-orbit coupling with broken inversion symmetry.
+Due to the strong spin-orbit coupling and broken inversion symmetry, the electronic structures in system exhibiting strong DMI are significantly altered by interfacial conditions \cite{Yang2015PRL,Ham2023AdvSci}.
 Recent studies have shown that DMI is related with $m_\mathrm{T}$ at the HM/FM interfaces \cite{Kim2018NC} and the OMA of the FM atoms \cite{Yamamoto2017AIPadv}.
-Comparing the results presented in Figs.~\ref{fig:BLS}(a) and \ref{fig:Moment}(c), we consider that such relations do not hold in the current system because the $t_\mathrm{eff}$ dependences of OMA and DMI are opposite to what one expects from the scaling reported in Ref.~\cite{Yamamoto2017AIPadv}.
+Comparing the results presented in Figs.~\ref{fig:BLS}(c) and \ref{fig:Moment}(c), we consider that such relations do not hold in the current system because the $t_\mathrm{eff}$ dependences of OMA and DMI are opposite to what one expects from the scaling reported in Ref.~\cite{Yamamoto2017AIPadv}.
 The magnitude of $m_\mathrm{T}$ found in this system is considerably smaller than that reported in Ref.\cite{Kim2018NC} and, therefore, its contribution to DMI, if any, is also likely small.
 Furthermore, DMI in our sputtered samples is much smaller than that in MBE-grown W/Co/Pt trilayer \cite{Jena2021nanoscale}.
 Thin films grown by MBE usually show better interfacial roughness and crystal texture compared to films grown by magnetron sputtering.
 We thus speculate that the DMI is more sensitive to strain effect or the (111) texture of Co.
 Theoretical studies \cite{Yang2015PRL,Hrabec2014PRB} have indicated that the crystal structure at the HM/FM interface influences the strength of DMI dramatically.
 In the present case, strain and texture of the Co layer near the W/Co interface may significantly degrade $|D|$ for $t_\mathrm{eff} \lesssim 1$ nm.
 With further increasing Co thickness, such effects are then mitigated by the Co/Pt interface that favors the (111) texture, resulting in the following decrease of $|D|$.
+This hypothesis is further supported by another study which also suggests that strain at the Co/Pt interface can significantly modify DMI through charge redistribution within the in-plane $d$-orbitals \cite{Deger2020SciRep}.
+We note that the same work also points out that the strain-induced tailoring of DMI is related to the charge redistribution within in-plane $d$-orbitals.
+This mechanism differs from MCA adjustments, which involve altering electron occupation between in-plane and out-of-plane orbitals \cite{Shibata2018npjQM}, indicating the complicated relationship between MCA, DMI, and orbital properties in FM/HM heterostructures.